 2. Affordability Assessment: The purpose of the assessment is to demonstrate that a program’s projected funding and manpower requirements are realistic and achievable.
 There are two (2) approaches that the DAG has identified in conducting an affordability assessment.
 These approaches are:

 - Unit cost comparison based upon life-cycle cost and other similar programs

 3. Full-time funding: It’s a DoD policy that all programs seek full funding.
 For Major Defense Acquisition Programs (MDA) at Milestone B, the Milestone Decision Authority (MDA) must certify in writing to Congress that the program is fully funded for the period covered by the Future Years Defense Program (FYDP).
-Program funding instability is one of the top three reason programs experience cost, schedule and performance instability.
+Program funding instability is one of the top three reasons programs experience cost, schedule, and performance instability.

-4. Cost As an Independent Variable (CAIV): Methodology used to acquire and operate affordable DoD systems by setting aggressive, achievable LCC objectives and managing achievement of these objectives by trading off performance and schedule as necessary.
+4. Cost As an Independent Variable (CAIV): Methodology used to acquire and operate affordable DoD systems by setting aggressive, achievable LCC objectives and managing the achievement of these objectives by trading off performance and schedule as necessary.
 Cost objectives balance mission needs with projected out-year resources, taking into account anticipated process improvements in both DoD and industry.
-CAIV is part of a programs Acquisition Strategy.
+CAIV is part of a program’s Acquisition Strategy.